KluelessKat/CS506-/README.md

 The **Variation in Costs per Cancer Site** heatmap provides several key observations:

+  - **Highest Costs for All Sites**: The highest cost incurs for the cases where cancer spreads to all other sites.
+It is approximately 500x more than the cost of the higest localized cancer. ("Other", i.e., special cases, with $255 Billion).
-   - **High Costs for Colorectal and Lung Cancer**: Colorectal and lung cancer incur some of the highest total costs across all phases (Initial Year After Diagnosis, Continuing Phase, and Last Year of Life).
+   - **High Costs for Colorectal and Breast Cancer**: Breast Cancer and lung cancer incur some of the highest total costs across all phases (Initial Year After Diagnosis, Continuing Phase, and Last Year of Life).
 These types of cancer may have higher incidence rates and longer treatment durations, contributing to their significant cost burden.

    - **Breast Cancer and Prostate Cancer Have Substantial Initial and Continuing Phase Costs**: While total costs are lower than for some other cancers, breast and prostate cancer show relatively high costs in both the Initial Year After Diagnosis and Continuing Phase.
 This likely reflects the extensive, long-term treatment and follow-up care required for these cancers.

-   - **High Last Year of Life Costs for Brain and Esophageal Cancer**: Brain and esophageal cancers exhibit disproportionately high costs in the Last Year of Life phase compared to other phases.
+   - **High Last Year of Life Costs for Lung and Lymphoma Cancer**: Lung and Lymphoma cancers exhibit high costs in the Last Year of Life phase compared to other phases.
 These cancers may require more intensive and costly palliative care in their terminal stages.

    - **Lower Costs for Melanoma, Uterus, and Stomach Cancer**: These cancer types generally show lower costs across all phases.
 This may be due to lower incidence rates, shorter treatment durations, or potentially less resource-intensive treatment options.